-While we consider ourselves experts on everything from double cleansing and hair color to microblading and makeup pilling, when it comes to eye care, it's easy to feel overwhelmed.
+When it comes to eye care, it's easy to feel overwhelmed.
 Perhaps it's because of the sheer amount of products on the market today (Creams!
 Gels!
 Serums!
-Masks!) or because there's a bigger focus on other skin care areas, like brightening or evening.
+Masks!) or because there's a bigger focus on other skin-care topics, like brightening or evening.
 Either way, the jargon surrounding taking care of the skin around your eyes often feels like Latin.

 "As we age, the levels of collagen and elastin in the skin begin to decrease naturally, leading to a loss of firmness, density, and the appearance of fine lines and wrinkles in the eye area.
-The rate at which we age can be accelerated by a number of factors such as genetics, UV exposure, diet and skincare regimen (or lack thereof)," aesthetic dermatologist Dr. Phillip M. Levy explains.
+The rate at which we age can be accelerated by a number of factors such as genetics, UV exposure, diet, and skin-care regimen (or lack thereof)," aesthetic dermatologist Dr. Phillip M. Levy, MD, explains.
 "The root cause of this depletion in collagen and elastin is when our dermal stem cells – the mother cells of the skin’s factories of collagen and elastin – become worn out and tired."

 This all sounds very ticking time bomb...
 If we haven't started an eye care routine, is it too late?
 Rejoice – because it isn't.
 "Now that the very source of skin’s regeneration system is known, it is possible to 'turn back' the effects of aging on these very cells," Dr. Levy tells us, "And hence re-stimulate the skin’s production of aging-fighting collagen and elastin fibers."